wp-plugins/kalins-pdf-creation-station/readme.txt

 Make sure to use double quotes instead of single quotes when inserting arbitrary HTML attributes because of a bug with the core PDF creation engine (TCPDF).

+= what if my wp-config.php is in a non-standard location? =

+I need to write a blog post about this, but I have a solution that requires changing one line of code in the plugin.
+Contact me for details.

 == Screenshots ==

 1. A portion of the creator tool that creates custom PDF documents for large portions of your website.